 Have an Adventure

-Take a romantic drive on the Blue Ridge Parkway
+Take a Romantic Drive on the Blue Ridge Parkway

 This is one of America’s most famous roads, and with good reason.
-The parkway stretches for hundreds of miles and offers insane views, a bunch of great hikes, and makes for a really fun drive.
+The Parkway stretches for hundreds of miles and offers insane views, a bunch of great hikes, and a chance for a really fun drive.

 You’ll want to carefully plan your itinerary so you can hit the top points on this road.
 Check out these must-see stops.
 Also, note that portions of the parkway are closed in the winter.

 Some of the best sunsets in the city can be found at one of the many rooftop bars and restaurants.
 Make reservations to beat the crowds and bring your camera to Instagram that view!